Tailored poultry insurance cover for poultry farmers

 We offer global expertise and local knowledge to help protect your poultry assets

-Our local Risk Specialists and Netherlands-based poultry experts regularly visit our clients.
+Our local Farm Insurance Specialists and Netherlands-based poultry experts regularly visit our clients.
 Committed to protecting and enhancing agricultural communities, we proudly visit every farmer we partner with to help protect their livelihoods.

 Backed by Achmea’s strong capital and credit rating position, we support the lives of 13 million people worldwide.
-For an on-farm insurance review of your poultry farm, contact your local Achmea Risk Specialist today.
+For an on-farm insurance review of your poultry farm, contact your local Achmea Farm Insurance Specialist today.

 Fully aware of the latest poultry technologies, building methods and construction materials, we provide an invaluable source of knowledge to the Australian poultry community.
 We combine our poultry insurance expertise with your knowledge of the farm to discuss insurance options including but not limited to: